certtools/intelmq/intelmq/bots/experts/certbund_contact/README-ripe-import.md

 to be present in the same folder as the script.
 These files can be downloaded from the RIPE website (ftp://ftp.ripe.net/ripe/dbase/split/).

+For each contact that is created by this script, the format `feed_specific` will be set as default.
+You can change this by using the parameter `--notification-format`.

+You can also set the notification intervall with `--notification-intervall`.
+Default is 0.
+The intervall is set in seconds.
+0: Immediate notification, -1 No Notification, 60: 1 Minute, etc...

 Usage
 =====